 Why?
 Because the update wasn’t targeting dodgy sites or bad SEO practices at all.
 The algorithm update was about other things, things that shouldn’t have affected my site.

-In my opinion, Google stuffed up.
 Lots of awesome, legit websites lost traffic due to that algorithm update, things simply didn’t make much sense.
 It’s no coincidence that Google released several more big updates in the following months, and these updates appeared to be correcting the errors in that first update in August.

 And guess what?
 A lot of these awesome websites recovered.
 And while traffic to my site didn’t really recover, traffic did actually stabilize at some point.
 That’s when I knew that I would eventually be able to bring traffic numbers back up to what it was pre-medic.